Leslie W., CIGC Minimally Invasive Myomectomy with Natalya Danilyants

 “I discovered that I had fibroids the year before last.
 I had some bleeding when I urinated and in-between periods.
 I have a history of kidney stones, so I thought it might be that.
 I saw a urologist first, and spoke to another urologist for a second opinion.
 I was heading into procedure for that, but when I rolled into the following year, I noticed I had some bleeding in between my cycle.
 That’s when I immediately saw another doctor, a gynecologist and she suggested a sonogram and an endometrial biopsy.”

-After discovering the fibroids, it was a year before finding the right specialist who Leslie felt comfortable with.
+After discovering the fibroids, it was a year before finding the right specialist.

 “I was anemic.
 The first doctor I went to did some tests, and I had to start taking iron pills.
 I had a heavy flow, and it was embarrassing.
 Worrying about it coming through my clothing.
 It was very difficult to plan accordingly.
 It could be a pain, especially going on a trip, or traveling in the car, it could come through on your clothing.”